We Analyzed the Future Direction of Hoegh LNG Partners LP (HMLP), Here is What We Found

 Sponsored

-The average price from analysts is $5.50, which is $0.02 above the current price.
-HMLP currently public float of 17.65M and currently shorts hold a 0.49% ratio of that float.
-Today, the average trading volume of HMLP was 114.25K shares.
+The average price from analysts is $6.00, which is -$1.86 below the current price.
+HMLP currently public float of 17.65M and currently shorts hold a 0.46% ratio of that float.
+Today, the average trading volume of HMLP was 164.34K shares.

 HMLP’s Market Performance